modm-io/modm/README.md

 <dt>doc</dt>
 <dd>
   Documentation, mainly the doxygen documentation.
-The online documentation on http://xpcc.kreatives-chaos.com/api/ is build by running 'doxygen doxyfile' in this folder.
+The online documentation is build by running `doxygen doxyfile` in this folder or `scons doc` in the root folder.
 </dd>

 <dt>examples</dt>